The Zimmer Program for partially hyperbolic actions: Topological partially hyperbolic actions

 \end{definition}

-\begin{remark} Several properties listed here may follow from others.
-In particular, we believe that properties \ref{ta8}, \ref{ta3} { and \ref{ta-srb}} can be deduced from the other conditions of the definition under a transitivity assumptions.
-Since the proofs are straightforward when working with smooth systems, we add them as additional conditions here. { In Section \ref{sec:smooth-top} we deduce that the extension constructed in Section \ref{extension} of a {\it smooth} Anosov action satisfying conditions \ref{fundamental1} and \ref{fundamental2} is leafwise homogeneous topological Anosov action with SRB measures. } See also Section 4.6 and Remark 14.6 of \cite{Spatzier-Vinhage}. \end{remark}

-\begin{remark} While many examples of smooth Anosov $\R^k \times M$ satisfy assumptions \ref{ta1}-\ref{ta-srb}, some do not.
+\begin{remark} While many examples of smooth partially hyperbolic $\R^k \times K$ satisfy assumptions \ref{ta1}-\ref{ta-srb}, some do not.
 In particular, actions with nontrivial Jordan blocks will fail to satisfy \ref{ta5} and actions with rank one factors will fail to satisfy \ref{ta2}.
-Among homogeneous actions, these are the actions which fail to satisfy the conditions and we believe them to be the only ways smooth Anosov $\R^k \times M$-actions fail to satisfy the conditions (although conjecturally they are all still homogeneous).
-In particular, $\R^k \times M$ actions which are restrictions of actions of semisimple groups are all leafwise homogeneous topological Anosov actions (see Proposition \ref{prop:smooth-is-top}). \end{remark}
+Among homogeneous actions, these are the actions which fail to satisfy the conditions and we believe them to be the only ways smooth partially hyperbolic $\R^k \times K$-actions fail to satisfy the conditions (although conjecturally they are all still homogeneous).
+In particular, $\R^k \times K$ actions which are restrictions of actions of semisimple groups are all HAPHAs (see Proposition \ref{prop:smooth-is-top}). \end{remark}

-Note that the genuinely higher rank assumptions force that $k \geq 2$ unless we are discussing trivial actions (when $\Delta = \emptyset$ and the $\R^k \times M$ action is transitive).
-Our main (extremal) technical result of the next few sections follows. { We require an additional assumption of {\it integral Lyapunov coefficients, defined after Definition \ref{def:rhohat}}.
+Note that {both the genuinely higher rank and super accessibility assumptions} force that $k \geq 2$ unless we are discussing trivial actions (when $\Delta = \emptyset$ and the $\R^k \times K$ action is transitive).
+Our main (and most general) technical result of the next few sections follows. { We require an additional assumption of {\it integral Lyapunov coefficients, defined after Definition \ref{def:rhohat}}.
 This will always hold for $C^2$-actions by Lemma \ref{lem:brown}.}